Medicare To Cut Payments To Nursing Homes Whose Patients End Up Back In The Hospital

 The American Health Care Association, a trade group of nursing homes, reports in a written statement that it has supported the program and is gratified to see that more than a quarter of facilities received bonuses.

-While most researchers believe that readmissions can be reduced, some consumer advocates fear that nursing homes will be reluctant to admit very infirm residents or to re-hospitalize patients even when they need medical care.
+While most researchers believe that readmissions can be reduced, some consumer advocates fear that nursing homes will be reluctant to admit very infirm residents or to rehospitalize patients even when they need medical care.

 "It may end up causing great pain to residents who actually need to be hospitalized," says Patricia McGinnis, executive director of California Advocates For Nursing Home Reform, which is based in San Francisco.